How to Become a Nurse Educator

 With an MSN in Nursing Education in hand, you'll be qualified to teach in various settings, including community colleges, universities, hospitals, community health agencies, long-term care facilities, technical colleges and more.
 Within these organizations, you may be able to fill many roles, such as clinical nursing faculty, staff development and training, curriculum designer, educational administrator and even patient educator.

 Depending on your career goals, you may also choose to go on and earn a doctorate in nursing.
-Earning your MSN before starting a Doctor of Nursing Practice (DNP), Doctor of Philosophy (PhD) or Doctor of Education (EdD) program is required.
+Although these programs are not currently offered at SNHU, earning your MSN before starting a Doctor of Nursing Practice (DNP), Doctor of Philosophy (PhD) or Doctor of Education (EdD) program is required.
 Some nurse educator roles require a doctorate degree.

 To lead and train the next generation of nurses, you'll take courses on general advanced nursing topics, such as biostatistics, leadership in healthcare, global health and the use of evidence-based practices.
 You may also complete coursework on topics more specific to nursing education, such as teaching and learning assessments and curriculum design.
 The program's courses at SNHU are based on the core competencies set forth by the American Association of Colleges of Nursing (AACN) and the NLN.